MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 13. Sign out by selecting on the user icon next to the email address on the top right corner of the screen and selecting **Sign out**.
 Then the close all the browser windows

+### Task 5 (Optional)

-#### Task 5 (Optional):  In this task you, as the administrator, will briefly view the Audit logs and the Usage & insights data associated with password reset.
+In this task you, as the administrator, will briefly view the Audit logs and the Usage & insights data associated with password reset

 1. Open Microsoft Edge.

 2. In the address bar enter **portal.azure.com**

 3. Sign in with your admin credentials.
     1. In the Sign in window enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.